Czech PM attacks EU after fraud report prompts outrage

 Babis, whose private wealth is estimated at €3.2bn by US magazine Forbes, was originally elected on an anti-corruption ticket.

-But protests broke out last November after his son, who is mentally ill, claimed his father had forced him into hiding in Crimea to obstruct a police investigation into Agrofert.
+But protests broke out last November after his son, who is mentally ill, claimed his father had forced him into hiding in order to obstruct a police investigation into Agrofert.

-The anti-Babis mood swelled when police charged him with fraud over a €2m Agrofert subsidy in April.
+The anti-Babis mood swelled when Czech police charged him with fraud over a €2m Agrofert subsidy in April.

 It swelled again after he appointed a friendly justice minister, Marie Benesova, in what appeared to be an effort to quash the case.